Child Custody – Best Interest of the Child

-Best interests of the child are defined in the Child Custody Act of 1970, MCL 722.23.
+Best interest of the child are defined in the Child Custody Act of 1970, MCL 722.23.
 The “best interests of the child” means the sum total of the following factors to be considered, evaluated, and determined by the court: (Note, the judge does not simply tally up the scores for each parent and declare a winner.
 Certain factors may be given more or less weight than others, in addition to the totality of circumstances involved in the case.

 A Michigan court will look to the following things, which are laid out in MCL 722.23: